Mikejo5000/vsts-docs-pr/docs/articles/migration-import.md

 > [!NOTE]
-> Only the license assignment override field is editable.
-Other edits will not be respected and could cause a user to not be imported as active.
->
 > The UserPrincipalName[Target] column **CANNOT** be manually updated.
 Users marked as "NO MATCH" will need to be investigated with your AAD admin to see why they aren't part of your Azure AD Connect sync.